pankaj1070/PortfolioAnalyzer/README.md

 [Project Presentation](https://docs.google.com/presentation/d/1FC2qFnVyAURIEdi3Vhr_BPfVXIKGh5CAit9xvqNPEQ0/edit#slide=id.g13dd0be253b_0_159)

-Summary
+Summary of Project:

-Overview
+1. Overview

-Data Sources
+2. Data Sources

-Python Library
+3. Python Library

-Data Extract & Analysis
+4. Data Extract & Analysis

-Results and Recommendations
+5. Results and Recommendations

-Q&A Session

 1. Overview

 The purpose of this project is to present a detailed analysis of stock perfomances with historical performance and predict the returns of the most favourable portfolio.

 Target clients: New Investors

 2. Data Source

 Yahoo Finance

 ALPACA

 3. Python Library

 Existing Libraries: Matplotlib, Pandas, Numpy, Hvplot, Plotly, Alpaca.

 New Libraries: yfinance, pandas_datareader.

 4. Data Extract & Analysis

 Imported ticker data from yahoo finance for calculation of stock performances for year 2017 to 2021.

 Identified the most favourable Portfolio based on returns, risk and Sharpe ratios.